dnutiu/NucuCar/Readme.md

 ### NucuCar.Domain

-Holds common classes and interfaces that are required by the other projects.
+Holds common classes and interfaces that are required by the projects.

 It provides all the types that are generated via protocol buffers.

+### NucuCar.Common

+Contains implementations for common logic, contains wrappers.
+Usually utility classes and methods that are not necessarily tied to this solution and can be reused.

+### NucuCar.Telemetry

+Holds concrete implementation for telemetry publishers and workers.

 ### NucuCar.Sensors